Optimal structure learning and conditional independence testing: Introduction

-\paragraph{Sample complexity of structure learning} Understanding the sample complexity of learning graphical model structures is crucial for assessing the feasibility and reliability of structure learning algorithms.
-For undirected graphical models, optimal sample complexities have been derived for various classes of undirected graphs, such as sparse graphs with bounded degree \cite{wang2010information,santhanam2012information,bresler2015efficiently,vuffray2016interaction,abbe2018community,misra2020information}.
-In contrast, determining the sample complexity for DAG learning is considerably more challenging due to the inherent asymmetry and the larger space of possible graph structures.
-Existing work often rely on specific assumptions about the underlying data distributions. \citet{ghoshal2017information} provided lower bounds for structure learning of general DAG models. \citet{gao2022optimal} established matching upper and lower bounds on the sample complexity as $\Theta[ q\log (\dd /q) ]$ for learning Gaussian DAGs under the restrictive equal variance assumption \citep{peters2014identifiability,loh2014high,chen2019causal}, where $q$ is the degree of the DAG, and this optimality result has been further extended to linear dynamic models \citep{veedu2024information}. \citet{wang2024optimal} concluded the optimal sample complexity as $\Theta(\log\dd / c^2)$ for learning Gaussian poly-trees, where $c$ is the faithfulness parameter, and provided an efficient algorithm based on classic PC algorithm \citep{spirtes2000causation}.
-For nonparametric setting, \citet{jamshidi2024on} applied the devised Von Mises CI test to the PC algorithm and obtain a dependence of $\mathcal{O}[(\frac{\Delta}{I_{\min}}\log \dd)^2]$, where $\Delta$ is the graph degree and $I_{\min}$ is a lower bound on the conditional mutual information, assuming the density function is sufficiently smooth and lower bounded (from zero).
-In contrast, our work focuses on establishing a general connection between minimax CI testing and structure learning, including method-agnostic minimax lower bounds, that apply broadly to general distributions with minimal assumptions.
+\paragraph{Sample complexity of structure learning} For undirected graphical models, optimal sample complexities have been derived for various classes of undirected graphs, such as sparse graphs with bounded degree \cite{wang2010information,santhanam2012information,bresler2015efficiently,vuffray2016interaction,abbe2018community,misra2020information}.
+In contrast, determining the sample complexity for DAG learning is considerably more challenging due to the inherent asymmetry and the larger space of possible graph structures. \citet{ghoshal2017information} provided lower bounds for structure learning of general DAG models. \citet{gao2022optimal} established matching upper and lower bounds on the sample complexity as $\Theta[ q\log (\dd /q) ]$ for learning Gaussian DAGs under the restrictive equal variance assumption \citep{peters2014identifiability,loh2014high,chen2019causal}, where $q$ is the degree of the DAG, and this optimality result has been further extended to linear dynamic models \citep{veedu2024information}. \citet{wang2024optimal} concluded the optimal sample complexity as $\Theta(\log\dd / c^2)$ for learning Gaussian poly-trees, where $c$ is the faithfulness parameter, and provided an efficient algorithm based on the classic PC algorithm \citep{spirtes2000causation}.
+For nonparametric models, \citet{jamshidi2024on} applied the devised Von Mises CI test to the PC algorithm and obtain a dependence of $\mathcal{O}[(\frac{\Delta}{I_{\min}}\log \dd)^2]$, where $\Delta$ is the graph degree and $I_{\min}$ is a lower bound on the conditional mutual information, assuming the density function is sufficiently smooth and lower bounded (from zero).
+In contrast, our work focuses on establishing a general connection between minimax CI testing and structure learning, including method-agnostic minimax lower bounds, that apply broadly to general distributions (especially the nonparametric ones) with minimal assumptions.